 Business and Tech Industry

 Much like government work, the business world offers a wide variety of opportunities for liberal arts majors.
-You can find work in companies large and small doing anything from sales of insurance (State Farm) or athletic apparel (Nike) to marketing for major corporations (Pepsi) or clothing stores (Kohl’s).
+You can find work in companies large and small doing anything from sales of insurance (State Farm) or athletic apparel (Nike) to marketing for major corporations (Pepsi) or clothing stores (lululemon).
+Or, try Epic, our local healthcare company.
 Many of these opportunities depend on internship work and general work experience.
 If you’ve worked retail or customer services jobs, you have a clear idea of what the general public needs or wants; these experiences provide a foundation for a career if you let them.
 The search for this kind of work can be a little more time-consuming, but there are opportunities in Madison and just about every other major city you can think of.